Field experience, co-op, internships and service learning

 - Opportunities can be paid or unpaid and last 5 to 8 weeks.

-- Most programs provide work terms during the spring, although schedules and the frequency of work terms varies by program.
+- Most programs provide field experience during the spring, although schedules and the frequency of field experience varies by program.

 Co-operative (co-op) education

 Co-op is an optional elective credit course completed between the first and second year of study.

 - This paid, full-time, work placement lasts between 12 to 16 weeks.

 - Employers are increasingly recognizing the value of co-op education.
 Completing the program can set you apart from the competition.

 - Over 50 diploma programs with an opportunity for a co-op placement.
 View program pages to see if the program you're interested in has a co-op option.

 - Our co-op program follows Canadian Association for Cooperative Education (CAFCE) guidelines.
 Students who successfully complete co-op will have the co-op designation reflected on their transcript and diploma.